U.S. Route 12 in Michigan: Original US Highway: 1926–1962

 On November 11, 1926, the United States Numbered Highway System was approved by the American Association of State Highway Officials (AASHO), and US 12 was the designation assigned to a highway running northeasterly from Indiana near Lake Michigan to Benton Harbor–St. Joseph and turning east to Detroit through Kalamazoo, Jackson, and Ann Arbor.
 This designation replaced sections of the original M-11 and M-17 through the southern part of the state.
 By the end of the next year, the MSHD rerouted the highway between Sawyer and Stevensville, and downtown Stevensville was bypassed in 1928.
 Additional work to fully bypass Stevensville was finished in 1929.

 In 1931, the original routing of US 12 along a section of Michigan Avenue between Kalamazoo and Comstock was renumbered US 12A, and a new routing along King Highway south of the original opened.
 By 1936, another US 12A debuted in Battle Creek, and, by the end of the year, the main highway was rerouted between Augusta and Battle Creek.
 Another new segment of highway opened that same year east of Jackson, bypassing Leoni and Grass Lake to the north.
-This new bypass was extended eastward from Sylvan to bypass Chelsea to the south the following year, filling a gap in "super highway" segments between Jackson and Ann Arbor.
+This new bypass was extended eastward from Sylvan Township to bypass Chelsea to the south the following year, filling a gap in "super highway" segments between Jackson and Ann Arbor.
 The last routing change in the 1930s was the opening of Stadium Drive in Kalamazoo, after which US 12 was rerouted to follow it west of downtown.

 In 1940, a southern bypass of Battle Creek opened along Columbia Avenue, and the former routing through downtown on Michigan Avenue became a Bus.
 US 12.
 In late 1951 or early 1952, a northerly bypass of Jackson opened, and the former route through downtown on Michigan Avenue became another Bus.
 US 12.
 By the next year, the western half of the Jackson bypass opened, including a bypass of Parma.
 In 1954, a new bypass of Kalamazoo and Galesburg opened; US 12 was rerouted to follow the new highway while M-96 replaced part of the old route and the US 12A in the area.